Quick Introduction to HTML

 The size of the image isn’t known until the image is successfully

-loaded.
-You can leave space in the page for the image by specifying
+To leave space in the page for the image before the browser loads it,

-If your image contains any information that might be lost if the
+information that might be lost if the image doesn’t load, and also

-alt attribute.
-This text is also displayed by
+This text is also displayed by text-only web browsers,

 Links